 George Skirving Muir

 Born 1 February 1876, Edinburgh, son of John Muir, warehouseman, and his wife Henrietta Young.
 After a period as a volunteer in 3rd Battalion Royal Scots, he enlisted as Private 6550 in the Black Watch at Edinburgh 23 August 1894.
 Transferred to the Gordon Highlanders (Private 5210) and saw action in India and South Africa, as well as serving at home.
 Muir was with the 1st Battalion for more than two years on the Western Front from 26 August 1914 until 14 September 1916.
 He returned home to be discharged on the termination of 22 years’ service on 18 September 1916.
 Joined GROS as a pensioner messenger by 1918.
+Appointed to permanent messenger post in Register House Departments, 31 March 1919.
 Married Mary Smith Coutts, 3 September 1934.
 Died 28 August 1949, Edinburgh, aged 73.

 Born 4 August 1882, Chirnside, Berwickshire, son of Alexander Ross, forester, and his wife Elizabeth Aitchison.
 Appointed to a Lower Permanent Clerical Staff post in GROS, 13 January 1902.
 In 1910 he was Supervising Index Clerk in the Index Department.
 Enlisted 2 May 1916, and in February 1918, as Lance Corporal S/22903 in 3rd Battalion, Seaforth Highlanders, he was performing clerical duties in the Regimental Office at Cromarty.
 By December 1918 he had been transferred to 14th Battalion, Argyll and Sutherland Highlanders, serving on Western Front in 12 Platoon, ‘C’ Company, as Lance Corporal S/27362.
 After demobilisation, he became a Second Division Clerk in GROS in April 1919.
 By 1926 had been appointed as the Registrar General’s District Examiner for the Northern District, living in Inverness.
 Retired as a Staff Officer (Acting).
 Died 2 May 1955, Edinburgh, unmarried, aged 72.